TALK TO SALES

 7. Offer PTO

-Paid time off (PTO) is another excellent way to support your staff’s job satisfaction and wellbeing.
+Paid time off (PTO) is necessary for a healthy work-life balance.
 Taking time off allows employees to rest, catch up on much-needed sleep, and focus on their hobbies or exploring new places.
-This can increase employee happiness, which can, in turn, influence wellbeing.
+This can increase employee happiness, which can, in turn, influence well-being.

-Providing opportunities for PTO can also improve your workplace culture and satisfaction.
+Providing opportunities for PTO can also improve employee satisfaction and workplace culture.

 A 2022 Skynova9 survey found that 92% of employees who felt supported in taking time off were also satisfied with their jobs.
-Conversely, only 59% of employees who did not feel supported in taking time off felt satisfied with their jobs.
+Conversely, only 59% of employees who didn’t feel supported in taking time off felt satisfied with their jobs.

-One of the best investments you can make in your employees’ health and wellbeing is by providing a quality healthcare benefit.
-After all, according to our 2022 Employee Benefits Survey Report, 87% of employees value health insurance.
+One of the best investments you can make in your employees' health and well-being is by providing a quality healthcare benefit.
+After all, according to our 2024 Employee Benefits Survey Report, 92% of employees value health insurance.

 For small to medium-sized employers, offering competitive health benefits can sometimes seem out of reach due to rising group health insurance costs.
-That’s why alternatives such as health reimbursement arrangements (HRAs) and health stipends are attractive options.
+That's why alternatives such as health reimbursement arrangements (HRAs) are attractive options.

 With an HRA, employers can reimburse employees tax-free for their qualifying medical expenses, such as individual health insurance premiums.
 You simply set a monthly allowance for your employees to use and approve their eligible expenses.